tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/submit-commands.md

 Typescript
 : @@snip [SubmitCommand.tsx](../../../../src/components/SubmitCommand.tsx) { #submit-command-imports }

-Let's add the Form component's for the input fields.
+Let's add the Form component's for the input fields inside `<Card>` component.

 * CommandType - A Selectable with Options(Setup/Observe)
 * ComponentType - A Selectable with Options(Assembly/HCD)